Winemaking: Process

 There are five basic stages to the wine making process which begins with harvesting or picking.
 After the harvest, the grapes are taken into a winery and prepared for primary ferment; at this stage red wine making diverges from white wine making.

 Red wine is made from the must (pulp, including the juice) of red or black grapes and fermentation occurs together with the grape skins, which impart color, flavor and tannins to the wine through the process of maceration.
 White wine is made by fermenting juice which is made by pressing crushed grapes to extract a juice; the skins are removed and play no further role.
 Occasionally, white wine is made from red grapes.
 This is done by extracting their juice with minimal contact with the grapes' skins.

 Rosé wines are either made from red grapes where the juice is allowed to stay in contact with the dark skins long enough to pick up a pinkish color (maceration or saignée), or (less commonly) by blending red wine with white wine.
 White and rosé wines extract little of the grape tannins contained in the skins.
 Orange wine (a.k.a. skin-contact white wine) is wine made with maceration in the manner of rosé or red wine production, but using white wine grape varieties instead of red.

 To start primary fermentation, yeast may be added to the must for red wine, or may occur naturally as ambient yeast on the grapes (or in the air).
 For white wine, yeast may be added to the juice.
 During this fermentation, which often takes between one and two weeks, the yeast converts most of the sugars in the grape juice into ethanol (alcohol) and carbon dioxide (which is lost to the atmosphere).

 After the primary fermentation of red grapes, the free run wine is pumped off into tanks and the skins are pressed to extract the remaining juice and wine.
 The press wine is blended with the free run wine at the winemaker's discretion.
 The wine is then kept warm and the remaining sugars are converted into alcohol and carbon dioxide.

-The next process in the making of red wine is malolactic conversion, a bacterial process which converts "crisp, green apple" malic acid to "soft, creamy" lactic acid, softening the taste of the wine.
+The next process in the making of red wine is malolactic conversion, a bacterial process that converts "crisp, green apple" malic acid to "soft, creamy" lactic acid, softening the taste of the wine.
 Red wine is characteristically transferred to white oak barrels to mature for a period of weeks or months; this practice imparts oak aromas and some oak tannins to the wine.
 The wine must be settled or clarified and adjustments made prior to bottling.